eteq/nbodpy/README.rst

 Nbodypy
 =======

-`Nbodpy` is a simple Nbody simulation tool using python and Cython
+`Nbodpy` is a simple direct N-body gravity simulation tool using python and Cython.
+It probably isn't suitable for actual science work, but may be useful for education or illustrative purposes.

 Requirements
 ------------